agulbs/carshopping/README.md

 # Carshopping helper & Sh!t
-Track prices for leases of cars i want
+## A tool to help me track prices for my next lease